The ending of the story is set, but the way of narration can be chosen.

 My contact with my cousin can be roughly divided into three stages.

-A few years later, on the fifth day of the New Year, he came to our house to celebrate with his uncle, wearing a cotton jacket with the zipper open, revealing an old, slightly short sweater.
+A few years later, on the fifth day of the New Year, he came to our house to celebrate with his uncle, wearing a cotton jacket with the zipper open, revealing a very old, slightly short sweater.
 His skin was much darker than before, and there were several scars on his face.
 When he saw me and the family around, his eyes showed a lot of unease; he sat briefly at home, drank a glass of water, and left without saying a word.

 My second aunt benefited from marrying a capable and hardworking husband; when I was very young, they already had a litter of pigs.
 Now they only do some small business at home, like selling fruits and making tofu.